Diplomatic Academy of the Ministry of Foreign Affairs of the Russian Federation

 The Diplomatic Academy of the Ministry of Foreign Affairs of the Russian Federation is among the oldest diplomatic institutes in the world, that provides education in the field of international relations, international economic relations and international law.

 History

 The Diplomatic Academy was established in 1934.
 The Institute began to work in the building of the former rental house of the First Russian Insurance Society, which the PCFA (since 1946 - MFA) used since 1918 to 1952.
 In 1974, with the USSR Council of Ministers transformed the Higher Diplomatic School into the Diplomatic Academy of the USSR Ministry of Foreign Affairs.
 Over the years the Academy has graduated over 7 thousand professional diplomats, among whom over 500 people have received the rank of Extraordinary and Plenipotentiary Ambassador.

+The Diplomatic Academy will merge with MGIMO on 31 January 2026.

 Structure

 The Diplomatic Academy of the Russian Foreign Ministry is one of the most famous and prestigious centres for studying international relations, economics, political science, jurisprudence and journalism.
 It educates diplomats for the departments of the Russian Foreign Ministry, MFA of the foreign countries.

 Traditionally, the Diplomatic Academy is famous for its unique, highly effective method of intensive teaching of foreign languages.
 Today, the Academy teaches more than 23 foreign languages.

 The Academy includes the following academic units for students pursuing bachelor's and master's degrees: